vechain/vechain-sdk-js-tutorial/src/1.Hello_World/HelloWord.md

 possible if the JS runtime doesn't use the same encoding normalization algorithm.

-This exercise introduces the `Txt` class to represent content as a string, assuring it representation as byte array is consistent across JS runtimes, then it introduces the `Hex` class to get or parse a hexadecimal expression.
+This lesson introduces the `Txt` class to represent content as a string, assuring it representation as byte array is consistent across JS runtimes, then it introduces the `Hex` class to get or parse a hexadecimal expression.

-The exercise shows how to create objects of the types provided by the VeChain Data model and how to cast them from one type to a different one.
+The lesson shows how to create objects of the types provided by the VeChain Data model and how to cast them from one type to a different one.

 ```typescript